top of page

 victoryhouselv.org

 The Victory House organization not only offers shelter 24/7 for veterans and non-veteran males, but they also have a series of services that include counseling for substance abuse and mental health, medical care, and life skill education.
 They focus on fulfilling the hope of others while assisting them with tools such as money management.
-You can contact them at:

-Turning Point
+Turning Point of Lehigh Valley

 444 E. Susquehanna St.